 At the height of this war though, Mary’s father King James V of Scotland died.
 He was left with no other living heirs than his infant daughter.
 But his death made Mary more than just the Queen of Scots.

-As Henry VII of England’s great-granddaughter, Mary was next in line to the English throne, after Henry VIII’s children, and because England was not willing to recognize any of the children of Henry VIII as legitimate, Mary, Queen of Scots, was the rightful heir to the English throne.
+As Henry VII of England’s great-granddaughter, Mary was next in line to the English throne, after Henry VIII’s children, and because England was not willing to recognize any of the children of Henry VIII as legitimate, Mary was the rightful heir to the English throne.

 Her cousin, Henry VIII, had converted to Protestantism so that he could divorce his first wife.
 His conversion fractured his relationship with his family and erupted the British Isles into a series of furious conflicts between Catholics and Protestants.